 Explore the relationship between the mean and median for data coming from a variety of distributions, or enter your own data.

-Construct frequency tables and bargraphs to explore distributions of categorical variables.
-For one or two samples.
+Construct frequency and contingency tables and bar graphs to explore distributions of categorical variables.
+For one or two variables.

-Create scatterplots from scratch by clicking in an empty plot.
-Investigate the effect of outliers.
+Create scatterplots from scratch by clicking in an empty plot and creating points.
+Investigate the effect of outliers on the regression line.
 Simulate linear or non-linear relationships.

 Visualize and run Fisher's exact test for